pgsql-io/multicorn2/README.md

 Multicorn2
 ==========

-Multicorn Python3 Wrapper for Postgresql 10+ Foreign Data Wrapper
+Multicorn Python3 Wrapper for Postgresql Foreign Data Wrapper.
+Tested w/ Python 3.6+ & Postgres 10+.

 The Multicorn Foreign Data Wrapper allows you to fetch foreign data in Python in your PostgreSQL server.